 Creating a Daily Practice

 Start small with 15–30 minutes of uninterrupted time in a quiet, cozy space.
-Your bedroom or a peaceful corner of your home works perfectly.
-The secret to success here is consistency - short daily sessions are more effective than infrequent, longer ones.
+The secret to success here is consistency — short daily sessions are more effective than infrequent, longer ones.

-You don’t have to sit still during these sessions.
+You don't have to sit still during these sessions.
 Pair the frequencies with gentle activities like stretching or journaling to help your body and mind ease into relaxation.
-Some people use a 528 Hz track as a quick "reset" between stressful meetings or tasks, helping to calm their nervous system.
 After each session, give yourself a moment of silence to absorb the benefits.
-Over time, these sessions can become a cornerstone of your approach to sound therapy and overall well-being.

 Choosing Frequencies for Your Goals